Ext groups in Homotopy Type Theory

 We stress that the higher Ext groups \(\Ext_\Zb^n(B,A)\) need not vanish for \(n > 1\) in our setting.
 Indeed, there are models of HoTT in which these are non-trivial, as we discuss below.
 Nevertheless, we show that these Ext groups do vanish whenever \(R\) is a (constructive) PID and the module \(B\) is finitely presented (\cref{cor:ext-vanishes-fp}).
 Moreover, when \(A\) is also finitely presented, then we get the usual description of \(\Ext_R^1(B,A)\) as a product of cyclic groups (\cref{pro:ext-fp}).

 For a (0-truncated) group \(G\), it is well-known that HoTT lets one work \(G\)-equivariantly by working in the context of the classifying type \(BG\).
-In an \(\infty\)-topos this corresponds to working in the slice over the object \(BG\).
+In an \(\infty\)-topos, this corresponds to working in the slice over the object \(BG\).
 We study our constructions from this perspective in \cref{ssec:Ext-ZG}, which later lets us work out concrete examples of the interpretation of our Ext groups in \cref{ssec:Ext-BG}.
 An abelian group ``in the context of \(BG\)'' is simply a map \(BG \to \Ab\).
 Since the type of modules is 1-truncated, it is equivalent to replace \(BG\) with a pointed, connected type \(X\) (and \(G\) by \(\pi_1(X)\)).
 To emphasize that our proofs do not require any truncation assumptions, we choose to work with such an \(X\).
 We show that the category \(X \to \Ab\) is equivalent to the category of \emph{\(\Zb \pi_1(X)\)-modules} (\cref{pro:zg-mod}), where \(\Zb \pi_1(X)\) is the usual group ring.
 When working in the context of \(X\), we carry out operations pointwise.
-Thus given \(B, A : X \to \Ab\), we form the ``\(\Omega X\)-equivariant'' type of short exact sequences \( x \mapsto \SES_\Zb(B_x, A_x) : X \to \Type. \) Of course, we can also consider the type \(\SES_{\Zb \pi_1(X)}(B,A)\) of short exact sequences of \(\Zb \pi_1(X)\)-modules.
+For example, given \(B, A : X \to \Ab\), we form the ``\(\Omega X\)-equivariant'' type of short exact sequences \( x \mapsto \SES_\Zb(B_x, A_x) : X \to \Type. \) Of course, we can also consider the type \(\SES_{\Zb \pi_1(X)}(B_\pt,A_\pt)\) of short exact sequences of \(\Zb \pi_1(X)\)-modules, where \(B_\pt\) and \(A_\pt\) are the \(\Zb \pi_1(X)\)-modules corresponding to the families \(B\) and \(A\).
 These are related:

 {\cref{thm:Z-vs-ZG}} \begin{thm:Z-vs-ZG} For any \(B, A : X \to \Ab\), we have an equivalence

 \end{thm:Z-vs-ZG}